vatesfr/xen-orchestra/docs/backups.md

 All your scheduled backups are acccessible in the "Restore" view in the backup section of Xen Orchestra.

-1. Select your remote and click on the eye icon to see the VMs available
+1. Search the VM Name and click on the blue button with a white arrow
 2. Choose the backup you want to restore
-3. Select the SR where you want to restore it
+3. Select the SR where you want to restore it and click "OK"

 :::tip
 You can restore your backup even on a brand new host/pool and on brand new hardware.